Hours

-Get ready to embark on a mouthwatering journey as you indulge in an exquisite taste of ASEAN at the ASEAN Buffet.
-Immerse yourself in the flavors of Southeast Asia as you savor a wide variety of delectable dishes representing the culinary traditions of all 10 ASEAN countries.
-From the aromatic spices of Thailand to the savory delicacies of Malaysia, from the fragrant herbs of Vietnam to the tantalizing street food of Indonesia, the ASEAN Buffet offers an unforgettable gastronomic experience.
+Get ready to embark on a mouthwatering journey as you indulge in an exquisite taste of ASEAN.
+Immerse yourself in the flavors of Southeast Asia as you savor a wide variety of delectable dishes representing the culinary traditions.
+From the aromatic spices of Thailand to the savory delicacies of Malaysia, from the fragrant herbs of Vietnam to the tantalizing street food of Indonesia, the ASEAN Festival offers an unforgettable gastronomic experience.
 Delight your taste buds and experience the diverse and vibrant culinary heritage of the ASEAN region, all in one delectable feast.

 The event brings together the ASEAN member countries, each showcasing their unique traditions, art, music, dance, and customs.